 septic tanks for new home construction

 The correct size of the septic tank depends mostly on the square footage of the house and the number of people living there.
 Most residential septic tanks range in size from 750 gallons to 1,250 gallons.
 An average 3-bedroom home, less than 2500 square feet will probably require a 1000 gallon tank.
 Of course, all of this depends on the number of people living in the home and the amount of water and waste that will be put into the system.

 A properly sized septic tank should hold waste for 3-years before needing to be pumped and cleaned.

-The best way to determine the correct size of septic tank for your home is to contact a reliable septic company.
-They can help you plan your septic system so that it will meet all your needs.
+The best way to determine the correct size of the septic tank for your home is to contact a reliable septic company.
+They can help you plan the specifics of your septic system, including which type of septic system will serve you best.

 - Do not allow vehicles on or around the drainfield.